nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Interested in cultivating a habit of time management and plan your time more effectively?
 Head on to [Section 2, "Quick Start"](#2-quick-start) to get started!
 Become a more **ATAS** version of yourself today!
 ## 2. Quick Start
 ### 2.1.
 Setting up
-1. Ensure you have Java 11 or above installed on your computer
+1. Ensure you have Java 11 or above installed on your computer.

     1. For **Windows** Users: